k-basinski/pbc/README.md

 Reach me at krzysztof (dot) basinski (at) gumed (dot) edu (dot) pl

-Office hours and address - see <kbas.gumed.edu.pl>
+Office hours and address - see <http://kbas.gumed.edu.pl>.

 <!-- ## Times and places